vbacollective/riff/docs/API_REFERENCE.md

 End If
 ```

 Loading is synchronous.
 Decode files during setup, not during frame-by-frame gameplay or UI animation.
+For very large projects, call `RiffReserveBuffers` during initialization so the buffer pool is prepared before the first big asset batch is loaded.

 ### Voice Pool

-Riff supports **32 active voices**.
-A voice handle is an integer from `0` to `31`.
-Playback functions return `-1` when no voice slot is available.
+Riff starts with **32 active voice slots** for compatibility and low startup cost, but the voice pool can grow dynamically when more simultaneous voices are needed.
+A voice handle is still a numeric integer.
+Playback functions return `-1` only when the engine cannot allocate or grow a usable voice slot.

 ```vb
 Dim v As Long